WisdomBits/Open-Doc/README.md

 # Open Doc

-An web-based collaborative open source code editor.
+A collaborative, web-based code editor built for the open-source community.